dinesh-88/creditstar-loan-calculator/README.md

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build
+## Build dev

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `--prod` flag for a production build.
+## Build prod

+Run `npm run build-prod` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests